Reviews You Can Rely On

 Credit: Marissa Fox

-We bought all of the best rigid and inflatable stand up paddleboards and put them through a rigorous series of side-by-side tests to rank their performance.
-We spent hours and hours testing, paddling each board on both calm and rough water.
-We conducted time trials and maneuvered through a slalom course.
-We also tested the how easy it was to move and transport the boards, as well as their durability and stability.
+We bought all of the best rigid and inflatable stand up paddle boards and put them through a rigorous series of side-by-side tests to rank their performance.
+We spent hours testing and paddling each board on both calm and rough water, even conducting time trials and maneuvering through a slalom course.
+We also tested how easy it was to move and transport the boards and assessed their durability and stability.
 The following sections detail our testing process in each of our five rating metrics.

 Glide Performance